hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Interpolation
     * "Interpolation is a method of determining the values of missing data points based on geometric constraints regarding how we want the overall data to behave.
 For example, a linear interpolation constrains the missing data to a linear fit consistent with known neighboring points."
 Such as LOWESS smoothing method.
       * Linear interpolation accounts for the trend, it works better than moving average in some cases when imputing the missing data based on the trend makes more sense.
+    * But these methods may bring in lookahead, look out in forecasting problems
 #### Anomaly Detection in Time Series
 * [Twitter's AnomalyDetection][51]
   * It's an R package, can be used in both time series data or a vector of numerical data without the timestamp